d0tTino/d0tTino/README.md

 ## Quickstart

 Install the required Python packages (including test utilities such as `pytest` and `json5`).
+Optional dependencies enable additional backends.
+Install `dspy` via `pip install dspy-ai` for DSPy wrappers.
-The optional `dspy` dependency (install via `pip install dspy-ai`) enables the full test suite and is required for `llm.LoggedFewShotWrapper`.
-Tests that rely on it will be skipped if the package is missing:
+Use `pip install lmql` or `pip install guidance` to enable the LMQL and Guidance backends.
+Tests that rely on these packages will be skipped if they are missing:

 ```bash
 pip install -e .[cli] -r requirements.txt